SYSTRAN/fuzzy-match/README.md

 ```
 FuzzyMatch-cli -l en -i CORPUS.fmi -a match -f 0.7 -N 4 -n 1 -P < INPUTFILE
 ```

-*To prevent FuzzyMatch from freezing there is a limit on how long the pattern can be, the limit is 300 tokens now.*
-*This is necessary because the edit distance computation runs in O(T^2) where T is the number of tokens in the pattern.*

 # The Algorithm
 ## Tokenization and Vocabulary Indexing